John-Auerbach/tempest-24.04.2/README.md

 - Python 3 with pymsis library for atmospheric data generation
 - Matplotlib for plotting (install with: `pip install matplotlib`)
 - TEMPEST simulation binary (compiled from source)

+## Updates

+The simulation has been modified to run on Ubuntu 24.04.2 and use up-to-date NRLMSIS atmospheric data when `USE_NRLMSIS = Yes` is set in the parameter file.
+The software initially failed to compile on post-20.04.6 versions of Ubuntu due to issues with variable handling introduced in GCC 10.
+Much of the original code was written in Fortran, then adapted to C using the f2c translator.
+Fortran uses COMMON blocks to allow multiple routines to share the same memory block.
+However, the translator converted these into repeated declarations of global variables across different header files.
+In past versions of Ubuntu, the GCC (pre-10) defaulted to -fcommon, which allowed multiple definitions of the same global variable across object files, so this was never an issue.
+However, starting with GCC 10, the default changed to -fno-common, which led to a build error.
+Adding -fcommon flags to the compilation lines in the Makefile allowed the identical global variable declarations to be merged.
+The program now compiles and successfully outputs data from test files.

+We developed a sample script using NRLMSIS data to demonstrate the eccentric orbit of a 1-km tether dipping into the VLEO range, with a 150 km perigee and 600 km apogee at 28.5° inclination, 0 RAAN, and 0 argument of perigee, ignoring electrodynamic effects (for now...)